bacionejs/editor/README.md

 <details>
 <summary>FAQ</summary>

+Q: This is cool and all, but programming on a phone is just not worth it.
+It's so inefficient.
+Why don't people just buy a used laptop?
+They're as cheap as a phone these days.
+A: In my village, 90% have a phone but no computer or reliable internet.
+My solution gives them a **taste** of programming with what they have.

 Q: Can I remove all the included games?
 A: Yes, this will help make the editor more responsive